department-of-veterans-affairs/va.gov-team/products/veteran-onboarding/research/research findings.md

     * _Supporting evidence_
 2. **The task list is a promising component and needs additional work prior to launch.** In this instance, we plan on updating the content to be more in-line with user expectations.
 We will also provide a minor amount of additional and specific content to help users understand the context of the tasks we're asking them to complete.
 The task list needs a new visual treatment to be more noticeable and requires further work to respond appropriately to user expectations (i.e. 7 out of 10 users expected the task list to disappear once all tasks were completed, so we need to ensure we have a success message or paramters on when it vanishes, such as the next time they log in.)
   * _Supporting evidence_
-4. **Participants responded well to the request for information, but were unsure about when and whether information would save.** Participants responded well to UI indicators such as the number of steps and the navigation within the flow, but they were uncertain if information is required and if or when it would be saved.
+3. **Participants responded well to the request for information, but we need to be clear about the outcome of every user action.** Participants responded well to UI indicators such as the number of steps and the navigation within the flow, but they were uncertain if information is required and if or when it would be saved.
 Because we've also discovered issues with how information is saved to Profile, we've updated the flow to a pattern that the Appeals Team is using on VA Form 10182.
-Utilizing this pattern should shorten the process for users, as well as allow them to see and review the contact information we
+Utilizing this pattern should shorten the process for users, as well as allow them to see and review the contact information that we do have on file for them.
+With the existing pattern, we can pre-populate the information we do have on file for them and display it on a page together, then provide the user with the ability to review and edit exisiting information, or add missing information.
+In order to emphasize the importance of the contact information, we can add brief content to each page that explains what the information is used for (i.e. "Add your mailing address.
+We'll use this address to send letters, prescriptions, etc").
+In the updated pattern, we are clearly requiring the information and in order to remove any prompts or alerts, all three fields must be filled in.
+If all fields are already pre-populated with accurate information, a user may 'confirm' instead of editing in order to clear the prompt.
+    * _Supporting evidence_
+4. **Remove confirmation page and provide the information on that page earlier in the process.** The updated flow and pattern should allow us to negate the need for a final page, which participants did not find particularly useful as it didn't allow them to see what they had entered.
+While they appreciated the content on the page, most participants indicated they'd have preferred it up front to really help emphasize why VA is requesting the contact information.
+Rather than a confirmation page, the new pattern we're exploring has "hub" page ([see Array Data for details](https://depo-platform-documentation.scrollhelp.site/developer-docs/va-forms-library-how-to-create-the-contact-info-ar)) that users can return to in order to see what they have entered.
   * _Supporting evidence_

 ## Next Steps